Maryland Democrats: GOP Gov. took $200K in illegal donations

 ANNAPOLIS, Md.
 (AP) — The Maryland Democratic Party is asking the state board of elections to investigate possible campaign finance violations by Gov. Larry Hogan.
-The Democrats say the Republican took donations from 100 benefactors that were over the legal limit.
+An attorney for Hogan’s campaign is calling it a “shoddy political hit job.”

-The Democrats’ executive director Ben Smith said Hogan’s 2018 campaign raked in more than $200,000 in violation of the legal limit of $6,000 per donor.
+Democrats say the Republican took donations from 100 benefactors that were over the legal limit.
+But Chris Ashby, Hogan’s attorney, says the complaint is “demonstrably false.”

+The Democrats’ executive director Ben Smith said Hogan’s 2018 campaign raked in more than $200,000 in violation of the $6,000 limit per donor.
 The Washington Post reports Maryland Sen. Clarence Lam noticed the possible violations after Hogan vetoed a bill to strengthen transparency in the governor’s appointments office.

 Lam told the Democratic Party, which then found the other possible violations.